alienfast/docker-rails/README.md

 - Interpolates variables `docker-compose.yml` making CI builds much easier
 - DB check CLI function provided for docker-compose `command` to check if db is ready
 - Configurable exit_code for `ci` - determine which container's exit code will be the result of the process (useful for CI tests)
-- Declarative ssh key sharing via SSH Agent Forwarding
+- Declarative ssh key sharing via SSH Agent Forwarding, including making `known_hosts` available to targeted containers.

 ## Usage